 Q1.
 Can ADHD be detected by a blood test?

 No. ADHD is diagnosed through clinical evaluation and behavioral history.
-However, doctors may order blood tests to rule out medical conditions such as thyroid imbalance, iron deficiency, or vitamin deficiencies that can mimic ADHD symptoms.
+However, doctors may recommend blood tests.
+These help rule out conditions like thyroid imbalance, iron deficiency, or vitamin deficiencies.
+Such conditions can mimic ADHD symptoms or affect treatment response.

 Q4.
-What vitamin deficiency is linked to ADHD?
+What vitamin deficiency is linked to ADHD symptoms?

 Q5.
-Which blood markers are most important for ADHD?
+Which blood markers are most important in children with ADHD symptoms?

 Q7.
 Can low iron or vitamin D cause ADHD symptoms?

 Q8.
-What is a normal ferritin level for child with ADHD?
+What is a normal ferritin level for a child with ADHD?

 Q9.
-Do these tests replace behavioral evaluation for ADHD?
+Do blood tests for ADHD replace behavioral evaluation?

 Q10.
 What happens if deficiencies are found?

 Q11.
-Can children and adults both benefit from ADHD blood tests?
+Can adults benefit from these tests too?

 References